sergejsha/magnet/README.md

 1. `Scopes` are containers for object `Instances`.
 2. `Scopes` can build up hierarchies.
 3. `Instances` can be put into (bound) and taken from `Scopes`.
-4. `Instances` can depend on each other.
+4. `Instances` can depend on other instances.

 <img src="documentation/images/design-diagram.png" width="480" />